All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Before any new medication can be sold, it must be tested in animals for potential cancer risk.
 When researchers gave GLP-1 medications (the class semaglutide belongs to) to rats for two years, some rats developed tumors in their thyroid gland, specifically in cells called C-cells.
 These tumors included a type of thyroid cancer called medullary thyroid carcinoma (MTC).

-However, and this is the key point, the FDA warning itself states that "the human relevance of these findings has not been determined."
-In other words, the FDA is not saying semaglutide causes thyroid cancer in people.
-It is saying that a signal was found in rats, and caution is warranted while more human data accumulates.
+But and this is the key point, the FDA warning itself states that "the human relevance of these findings hasn't been determined."
+In other words, the FDA isn't saying semaglutide causes thyroid cancer in people.
+It's saying that a signal was found in rats, and caution is warranted while more human data accumulates.

 Why Rats Are Different from People

 The thyroid gland produces hormones that regulate your metabolism.
 Within the thyroid, there are specialized cells called C-cells that produce a hormone called calcitonin.
 In rats, these C-cells are highly responsive to GLP-1 medications.
-In humans, they are not.
+In humans, they aren't.
 Here is why the difference matters.
+For a complete cost breakdown, see our compare semaglutide prices.

 Rats Have More Responsive Thyroid Cells